20 most reliable small and compact SUVs

 Average 3-Year-Old Used Car Price: $28,560

 The Jeep Cherokee ranks tenth.
-The Cherokee has Jeep’s characteristic off-road prowess and an upsale interior.
+The Cherokee has Jeep’s characteristic off-road prowess and an upscale interior.
 It also has above-average towing capacity and a suite of available active safety features.

 11. Kia Sportage